a68lin/ura-projects/experiments-elastic-nfcorpus.md

 source .venv/bin/activate
 ```

-Install all the required python packages:
+Install all the required Python packages:
 ```bash
 pip install -r requirements.txt
 ```

-Install Elasticsearch and SentenceTransformers python modules and update the requirements.txt to keep it aligned with your current module versions:
+Install Elasticsearch and SentenceTransformers Python modules and update the requirements.txt to keep it aligned with your current module versions:
 ```bash
 pip install elasticsearch
 pip install sentence-transformers